US tariffs take effect and Mexico, Canada and China retaliate with their own tariffs on the US

-WASHINGTON (AP) — President Donald Trump's long-threatened tariffs against Canada and Mexico went into effect Tuesday, putting global markets on edge and setting up costly retaliations by the United States' North American allies.

-Starting just past midnight, imports from Canada and Mexico are now to be taxed at 25%, with Canadian energy products subject to 10% import duties.
+WASHINGTON (AP) — President Donald Trump launched a trade war Tuesday against America’s three biggest trading partners, drawing immediate retaliation from Mexico, Canada and China and sending financial markets into a tailspin as the U.S. faced the threat of rekindled inflation and paralyzing uncertainty for business.

+Just after midnight, Trump imposed 25% taxes, or tariffs, on Mexican and Canadian imports, though he limited the levy to 10% on Canadian energy.
+Trump also doubled the tariff he slapped last month on Chinese products to 20%.

-The 10% tariff that Trump placed on Chinese imports in February was doubled to 20%, and Beijing retaliated Tuesday with tariffs of up to 15% on a wide array of U.S. farm exports.
+Beijing retaliated with tariffs of up to 15% on a wide array of U.S. farm exports.
 It also expanded the number of U.S. companies subject to export controls and other restrictions by about two dozen.

-Canadian Prime Minister Justin Trudeau said his country would slap tariffs on more than $100 billion of American goods over the course of 21 days.
-Mexico didn't immediately detail any retaliatory measures.
+Canadian Prime Minister Justin Trudeau said his country would plaster tariffs on more than $100 billion of American goods over the course of 21 days.

-Following Canada and China, Mexico President Claudia Sheinbaum said Tuesday that Mexico will respond to 25% tariffs imposed by the United States with its own retaliatory tariffs on U.S. goods.
+“Today the United States launched a trade war against Canada, their closet partner and ally, their closet friend.
+At the same, they are talking about working positively with Russia, appeasing Vladimir Putin, a lying murderous dictator.
+Make that make sense,” Trudeau said.

+Dartmouth College economist Douglas Irwin, author of a 2017 history of U.S. tariff policy, has calculated that Tuesday’s hikes will lift America’s average tariff from 2.4% to 10.5%, the highest level since the 1940s.
+“We’re in a new era for sure."

 U.S. markets dropped sharply Monday after Trump said there was "no room left" for negotiations that could lower the tariffs.
-Shares in Europe and Asia were mostly lower Tuesday after they took effect.
+Shares were mostly lower Tuesday after they took effect.

+According to estimates by the Yale University Budget Lab, Trump’s tariffs amount to a tax hike of roughly $1.4 trillion to $1.5 trillion over 10 years, a massive increase that would disproportionately hit lower-income households.

 “It’s chaotic, especially compared to the way we saw tariffs rolled out in the first (Trump) administration,” said Michael House, co-chair of the international trade practice at the Perkins Coie law firm.
 “It’s unpredictable.
 We don’t know, in fact, what the president will do.’’